12 Genius Uses for Old Cell Phones

-Are old phones taking up precious kitchen drawer space or cluttering up closets?
-Don’t throw them away (especially not in the trash) until you’ve checked out these ideas that can give your old devices new life—even if only for parts.
+Don’t throw those old phones away until you’ve checked out these ideas that can give your old cell phones new life—even if only for parts.

 Not your grandma’s alarm clock